These Spelt Cheese Scones are light and fluffy with a robust cheese flavour. English mustard powder and paprika give additional complexity to the mix.

 After a long debate with myself about spelt flour and whether I realistically had enough intended uses for it, I eventually bought some.
 Good investment.
 I absolutely, wholeheartedly recommend you try spelt flour if you haven’t already.
 Here’s a little bit of information to entice you:

-- Spelt is actually an ancient grain, commonly used in Roman times, that is currently enjoying a bit of a revival
+- Spelt is actually an ancient grain, commonly used in Roman times.
+It is currently enjoying a bit of a revival

 - It is naturally high in fibre